 For Scheduled View query requirements, see Scheduled Views Best Practices and Examples.

-- In Sumo Logic, go to Manage Data > Settings > Scheduled Views.
+- In Sumo Logic, go to Manage Data > Logs > Scheduled Views.

 - Click +.

 - In the Create a View dialog box, enter the following:

 - View Name.
 Type a name that you'll use to search the data in a query.
 It's important to use a name that's descriptive and easy to remember.
 Names can contain alphanumeric characters; underscores( _ ) are the only special characters allowed.

 - Query.
 Type the full query that encompasses the data you'd liked indexed in the view.
 Parse operators and most search operators are supported in views.

 - Start Date.
 Click the date that you'd like to use as the start time of the index.
 All data from that point forward will be indexed in the scheduled view.
 The oldest selectable date represents the end of the retention period of your Sumo Logic account.

 - Retention Period.
 Either enter a retention period for the data in the the index, in days, or click Apply the retention period of the of the General Index.
 For more information, see Manage Indexes with Variable Retention.

 - Data Forwarding.
 (Optional).
 Only raw log data can be forwarded from a Scheduled View.
 Aggregated data cannot be forwarded.
 Choose Enable Data Forwarding to forward data from Sumo to Amazon S3.